Multivariate Count Time Series Modelling: A Review of Multivariate Count Distributions

 The algorithm, when implemented, requires clear distinction between the resulting copula to the vector of counts and the copula imposed on waiting times.
 The transformation from waiting times to counts is stochastic, and while the copula as such is invariant to one-to-one deterministic transformations, we do not have such a transformation in this case.
-Hence, instantaneous correlation among the components of the count vector is not equal to the correlation induced by the copula imposed to the vector of waiting times. \emph{Interpretation of the instantaneous correlation found in data is related to the correlation of the vector of waiting times and should be done with care.} Recalling Fig. \ref{fig:distplot} and calculating the sample correlation coefficient, it is found that $\hat{\rho}=0.34 (-0.34)$ when the data are generated with $\rho >0$ ($\rho <0$), respectively.
+Hence, instantaneous correlation among the components of the count vector is not equal to the correlation induced by the copula imposed to the vector of waiting times. \emph{Interpretation of the instantaneous correlation found in data is related to the correlation of the vector of waiting times and should be done with care.} {Recalling Fig. \ref{fig:distplot} and calculating the sample correlation coefficient, it is found that it is equal to 0.34 (-0.34) when the data are generated with copula parameter $\rho >0$ ($\rho <0$), respectively.}

-This approach is different from the methodology advocated by \citet{DenuitandLambert(2005)}.
-These authors employ the continued extension, i.e. they add noise of the form $U-1$, where $U$ is standard uniform, to counts so that those are transformed into continuous random variables.
+This approach is different from the methodology advanced by \citet{DenuitandLambert(2005)} who employ the continued extension.
+Those authors add noise of the form $U-1$, where $U$ is standard uniform, to counts so that those are transformed into continuous random variables.
 In doing so, the copula identifiability problem of is bypassed.
 An analogous approach, based on the distributional transform which adds a random jump to the c.d.f. of the discrete variable, has been studied by \citet{Ruschendorf2013}.
 An interesting decomposition of the joint p.m.f. of a discrete random vector has been discussed by \citet{Panagiotelisetal(2012)} using the idea of pair-copula construction (\citet{Czasdo(2010)}) by utilizing the concept D-vine copulas (\citet{BedfordandCooke(2001), BedfordaandCooke(2002)}).